 In a past post, I talked about how to make a plan.
 Making a good plan takes research, hard work, and experience.
-It took me a few years to learn how to safely design a plan.
-When I cracked the code (literally and figuratively), the ATP app emerged.
-I personally wanted a plan and system to help my training and the clients that I worked with in the physical therapy clinic.
+It took me a few years to learn how to design a plan safely, but I cracked the code.

 Create a Routine

 After more experimenting, I figured out my secret sauce.
-After drinking my glass of water and having a small snack, I needed to get my brain and body in the right place.
-The morning routine became much easier after reminding myself of everything I’m grateful for, reading a short devotional, and doing a short ten-minute routine to warm up my body ready.
+After drinking my glass of water, drinking healthy organic fresh coffee, and having a small snack, I needed to get my brain and body in the right place.
+The morning routine became much easier after reminding myself of everything I’m grateful for, reading a short devotional, and doing a quick warm up.
 Figuring out what works best for my body and mind made me much more consistent.
 I began to see notable gains in my strength, endurance, and speed.
 There are times that I’m not interested in waking up between 4:30 to 5:00 AM.
-During those tough times, I listen to my body and sometimes use tools like heart rate variability to determine if my body is well rested or if I’m just giving into laziness.
+During those tough times, I listen to my body and sometimes use tools like heart rate variability to determine if my body is well rested or if I’m giving into laziness.
 If my body is well rested, then I convince myself that only the first few minutes of waking up are going to be rough, but it’s all good once I start moving.
 If my body needs rest, then I rest.